 4. Fort Cornwallis – underwhelming

 Fort Cornwallis was created by the ‘founder’ of Penang, Francis Light, when he came across the area in 1786.
 The pentagonal fort was originally made of wood, and later converted to brick, and has survived ever since.
 While I appreciated the importance of this site for the history of George Town, Penang, I didn’t find my visit scintillating.
 There is relatively little information inside, and no interesting displays.
-The only point of interest is the statute of Francis Light himself.
+The only point of interest is the statue of Francis Light himself.
 I would have been ok just viewing the Fort from outside.

 George Town is the kind of place that lingers in your memory long after you’ve left.
 Maybe it’s the punchy flavors of a perfect bowl of Laksa, the quiet beauty of the Clan Jetties at sunset, or the thrill of stumbling upon a new piece of street art around an unexpected corner.
 Whatever it is, this city has a way of getting under your skin—in the best way possible.
 Whether you’re here for a weekend or a week, you’re in for an adventure filled with history, culture, and seriously good food.
 So find out everything you need to know to get there, and get ready to fall in love with George Town, Penang.